Tasting Notes

 aroma

-Contrasting purity with subtle complexity, exemplified with minerality, wet slate and notes of oyster shell and fresh cashew.
+Contrasting purity with subtle complexity, this is exemplified through mineral notes of wet slate and oyster shell alongside a nutty, rich cashew.

 palate

-An intriguing palate of toasty brioche and malt biscuit, with hints of white mushroom, intertwining with fresh acidity and a fine bead to provide balance.
+An intriguing palate of toasty brioche and malt biscuit with hints of white mushroom intertwining.
+Fresh acidity and a fine bead provide balance and a long bright finish.

 cellaring